williamsdb/family-history-checks/readme.md

    ```sh
    git clone https://github.com/williamsdb/family-history-checks.git
    ```
-2. rename config_dummy.php to config.php and changes the settings in it.
+2. rename config_dummy.php to config.php and change the settings in it.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>